-We know how administrators love free tools that make their life easier.
 Here are 20 of the best free tools for monitoring devices, services, ports or protocols and analyzing traffic on your network.
-Even if you may have heard of some of these tools before, we’re sure you’ll find a gem or two amongst this list.
+This list is intended to supplement 101 Free SysAdmin Tools.
+Even if you may have heard of some of these tools before, I’m confident that you’ll find a gem or two amongst this list.

 People say it’s good to be modest and not to brag, but we’re so proud of our network management tool that we had to start the list with GFI LanGuard.
 You can use it to scan both small and large networks, in search of software vulnerabilities and unpatched or unlicensed applications.
 Information coming from up to 60,000 devices, running on Windows, Mac OS or Linux, will be shown in a centralized web console, so you’ll be able to see the state of your whole network at any moment and from any location.

-Nagios is a powerful network monitoring tool that helps you to ensure that your critical systems, applications and services are always up and running.
-It provides features such as alerting, event handling and reporting.
-The Nagios Core is the heart of the application that contains the core monitoring engine and a basic web UI.
-On top of the Nagios Core, you are able to implement plugins that will allow you to monitor services, applications, and metrics, a chosen frontend as well as add-ons for data visualisation, graphs, load distribution, and MySQL database support, amongst others.
+Nagios is a powerful network monitoring tool that helps you to ensure that your critical systems, applications, and services are always up and running.
+It provides features such as alerting, event handling, and reporting.
+Nagios Core is the heart of the application that contains the core monitoring engine and a basic web UI.
+On top of Nagios Core, you can implement plugins that will allow you to monitor services, applications, and metrics, a chosen frontend as well as add-ons for data visualization, graphs, load distribution, and MySQL database support, amongst others.

 Once you’ve installed and configured Nagios, launch the Web UI and begin to configure host groups and service groups.
 Once Nagios has had some time to monitor the status of the specified hosts and services, it can start to paint a picture of what the health of your systems look like.

 The installer allows you to fully install the application on your machine or run the portable version.
-When you launch Advanced IP Scanner, start by going to Settings > Options to select which resources to scan and how fast/accurate you want the results to be.
+When you launch Advanced IP Scanner, start by going to Settings > Options to select which resources to scan and how fast/accurate you want the results.
 You can then choose which subnet to scan and proceed with pressing the “Scan” button.
-Once the scan is complete, expand the results to see which resources you are able to connect to for each discovered device.
+Once the scan is complete, expand the results to see which resources you can connect to for each discovered device or export your results to XML/HTML/CSV.

 6. Capsa Free